bevyengine/bevy-website/release-content/0.14/release-notes/11426_Computed_States__Sub_States.md

     // Computed states can be calculated from one or many source states. type SourceStates = GameState;

-    // Now, we define the rule that determine the value of our computed state. fn compute(sources: GameState) -> Option<InGame> {
+    // Now, we define the rule that determines the value of our computed state. fn compute(sources: GameState) -> Option<InGame> {
         match sources {
             // We can use pattern matching to express the